Falence/falence/README.md

 ## Hi there, I'm Falence 😃
-I'm Falence Lemungoh, a backend-heavy software engineer with formal, univeristy, software engineering training.
+I'm Falence Lemungoh, a backend-heavy software engineer with formal, university, software engineering training.
 I'm passionate about growing and learning  from others. 💡

 - 🔭 I’m currently working on My Technical Skills.
 - 🌱 I’ve been learning backend development with JavaScript for a while and decided to try Golang too.